Practical Examples Of Cause And Effect Analysis In Action

 What is a Cause and Effect Analysis?

-A cause and effect analysis, also known as a Fishbone Diagram or Ishikawa Diagram, is a visual tool used to systematically identify and present all possible causes of a problem, allowing teams to study the root causes and effects of a situation.
+A cause-and-effect analysis, also known as a Fishbone Diagram or Ishikawa Diagram, is a visual tool for systematically identifying and presenting all possible causes of a problem.
+It allows teams to study the root causes and effects of a situation.

-It helps in brainstorming, organizing, and presenting the causes, facilitating a thorough investigation into the major factors at play.
+It helps brainstorm, organise, and present the causes, facilitating a thorough investigation into the major factors at play.

 9 Steps in Completing a Cause and Effect Analysis in the Workplace